Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Stream Orbit Fitting

-For a complementary method of estimating the orbit of the CPS, we use a slight modification of the method presented in \citet{chang_is_2020} to identify a single tracer star whose orbit is representative of the rest of the stream.
+For a complementary method of estimating the orbit of the CPS, we use a slight modification of the method presented in \citet{chang_is_2020} to identify a single tracer star whose orbit is exemplary of the rest of the stream.
 For each star in our 6-D sample, we calculate the orbital energy $E$ and orbital angular momentum $\vec{L}$ about the MW's center of mass in Galactocentric coordinates.
 From the angular momentum, we also calculate the stars' orbital poles ($\theta$, $\phi$), where $\theta = \rm{arccos}(L_z/|\vec{L}|)$ is the polar angle from the Galactocentric $z$-axis, and $\phi = \rm{arctan2}(L_x, |\vec{L}|)$ is the azimuthal angle from the Galactocentric $x$-axis.\footnote{We note that \citet{chang_is_2020} use a different coordinate system to report the angular momentum vector and orbital poles of their CPS stars, so care must be taken when directly comparing our Figure \ref{fig:repstar} to their Figure 3.}

 Similar to Figure 3 of \citet{chang_is_2020}, Figure \ref{fig:repstar} shows the distribution of the 6-D stars in the ($E$, $|\vec{L}|$) and ($\theta$, $\phi$) spaces in the top and bottom panels, respectively.
 For each space, we construct a kernel density estimate (KDE) of the distribution, shown by the shaded contours.
-To choose a representative tracer star, we sum the values of the two KDEs (normalized such their maxima are equal to 1) at the position of each star and choose the star with the largest combined value.
-The chosen tracer (yellow star) is very close the maximum of the orbital pole distribution (white cross) and below the maximum of the ($E$, $|\vec{L}|$) distribution.
+To choose an exemplary tracer star, we sum the values of the two KDEs (normalized such their maxima are equal to 1) at the position of each star and choose the star with the largest combined value.
+The chosen tracer (blue star) is very close the maximum of the orbital pole distribution (white cross) and below the maximum of the ($E$, $|\vec{L}|$) distribution.
+We measure this star's closest approach with Segue 2 by the procedure described in Section \ref{subsec:perturbation}, finding that the star's minimum separation with Segue 2 over the past 500 Myr is 9.11 kpc.